2Clutch/Grade_Helper/README.md

 # grade_helper

-helping teachers calculate grade average for their students in a given set of classes
+helping teachers calculate grade averages for their students in a given class